Solitary Alfv\'en Waves

 \subsection{Conclusions}

-The open field-line geometry of the Alfv\'enon carries two intriguing implications.
-First, the wave's stability likely arises from its distinctive three-dimensional pattern of twist and curvature, indicating coherence is geometric rather than topological.
-The convergent algorithm naturally selects specific twisting patterns that are physically feasible or favorable.
-Notably, the strong switchbacks in the model typically manifest as sharp rotational discontinuities, consistent with observations (see Fig.~\ref{fig:SPAWs}).
-Thus, the algorithm is not only numerically/geometrically interesting; it also reveals fundamental physical constraints.
-Second, the non-trivial twisting of the Alfv\'enon's magnetic field lines makes it more ``space-filling'' than the unperturbed field.
-In a spherical expansion, the unperturbed $B_r$ (and hence $|B|$) is expected to decline as $R^{-2}$ due to magnetic-flux conservation.
-However, recent studies show that in open coronal-hole regions, both $B_r$ and $|B|$ decline systematically more slowly than $R^{-2}$ \citep{bale_interchange_2023,huang_solar_2024}.
-This space-filling property may therefore contribute to the observed deviation from the canonical flux-conservation scaling.
+To the best of our knowledge, the Alfv\'enon represents the first numerical realization of a solitary Alfv\'en wave packet.
+The Alfv\'enon exhibits nontrivial three-dimensional twisting of magnetic field lines while preserving quasi-constant $|\boldsymbol{B}|$.
+Its complex structure and coherent finite-time propagation suggest that fundamental aspects of Alfv\'en wave physics remain incompletely understood, more than eight decades after their original conceptualization.
+Moreover, the ubiquity of solitary Alfv\'en waves in the highly magnetized solar corona suggests that such localized structures may be an important form of Alfv\'enic fluctuations in astrophysical environments.

+Despite its simplicity, the iterative algorithm yields nontrivial results.
+Two natural follow-up studies arise: (1) investigating the dependence of the Alfv\'enon structure on the initial amplitude $A$.
+The nontrivial field-line twisting revealed here suggests novel behaviors of magnetic fields in highly magnetized plasmas where $|\boldsymbol{B}|$ is constrained to remain constant.
+Our iterative algorithm thus provides a foundation for future investigations of solitary Alfv\'en wave physics across a variety of contexts.
+(2) Conducting direct MHD simulations of Alfv\'enon collisions.
+Nearly all MHD turbulence phenomenologies depend on the interaction of counter-propagating Alfv\'en wave packets \citep[see e.g.][]{kraichnan_inertialrange_1965,iroshnikov_turbulence_1964,goldreich_toward_1995,velli_turbulent_1989,boldyrev_spectrum_2005,boldyrev_spectrum_2006,chandran_parametric_2018,chandran_reflection-driven_2019}.
+Our model, for the first time, enables direct simulation of such collisions in isolated setups.
+Both topics will be addressed in forthcoming companion papers.

-We also note that SPAWs---and thus Alfv\'enons---are exact solutions of relativistic MHD \citep{mallet_exact_2021}.
+Finally, we note that spherically polarized Alfv\'en waves---and hence Alfv\'enons---are also exact solutions of relativistic MHD \citep{mallet_exact_2021}.
 In strongly magnetized environments where the Alfv\'en speed approaches the speed of light, relativistic Alfv\'enons could transport energy far more efficiently than classical shear Alfv\'en waves via their ultra-relativistic jets.
 Recent studies have proposed Alfv\'en waves as viable drivers of fast radio bursts (FRBs) from magnetars \citep{yuan_alfven_2021,yuan_magnetar_2022,kumar_frb_2020,long_fast_2025,chen_alfven_2025}.
-Investigating the behavior, stability, energy transport, and collision properties of relativistic Alfv\'enons is an exciting direction for future research.
+Exploring the behavior, stability, energy transport, and collision properties of relativistic Alfv\'enons represents an exciting direction for future research.